Intrauterine Insemination (IUI)

 Call your physician if you develop severe abdominal or pelvic pain, fever or chills within three days after this procedure.

-If you are attempting a natural cycle (spontaneous ovulation without medications) or using oral ovulation medications, there are two ways to schedule IUI/ICI:
+If you are attempting a natural cycle (spontaneous ovulation without medications) or using oral ovulation medications, there are two ways to schedule IUI.

-Using hCG injections.
+Using human chorionic gonadotropin (hCG) injections.
 HCG will induce ovulation in women who have mature egg follicles.
-The IUI/ICI will be scheduled approximately 36 hours after the hCG injection, when ovulation occurs.
+The IUI will be scheduled approximately 36 hours after the hCG injection, when ovulation occurs.

 For women who can reliably detect their own ovulation, studies have shown that the two timing strategies are equally effective.
 The advantage of using OPKs is lower cost; the disadvantage is that the tests are imperfect and may not always detect ovulation, causing frustration and delayed treatment.